DataDog/dd-sdk-ios/CONTRIBUTING.md

 As part of our coding convention, we use **custom Xcode file templates** for creating `.swift` and unit test files.
 Templates will be automatically installed and available from Xcode's "New File..." menu (search for "Datadog" section).

+To send real logs from the example app, you must configure `./examples/dd-config.plist` file with your own secret obtained on Datadog website.
+The file template will be automatically generated for you by `kickoff`.

 ## Contributing to `Datadog` SDK

 Make sure  you **always lint the code** before submitting contribution, otherwise your PR won't be accepted.
 You can either run `./tools/lint.sh` directly from command line or run it in Xcode's Build Phase (recommended).
 See _"Preparation"_ section for details on the build phase.